mobinni/grunt-typeset/README.md

 A Grunt wrapper for [Typeset](https://www.npmjs.com/package/typeset)

 [![Demo](http://i.imgur.com/adsiz94.gif)](https://blot.im/typeset)

 **[Typeset](https://typeset.lllllllllllllllll.com/)** is an html pre-proces­sor for web ty­pog­ra­phy.
-It uses no client-side JavaScript but gives you hang­ing punc­tu­a­tion, soft hy­phen in­ser­tion, op­ti­cal mar­gin out­dents, small-caps con­ver­sion and punctuation substitution.
+It uses no client-side JavaScript and gives you hang­ing punc­tu­a­tion, soft hy­phen in­ser­tion, op­ti­cal mar­gin out­dents, small-caps con­ver­sion and punctuation substitution.

 ---

 Feel free to contribute to the code.

 ## Getting started

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this plugin with this command: